commander-apemanx/Comtrade-DC-Offset/README.md

 DCRUNClass is the script where the program essentially runs and executes.
 It is dirty and ugly programming but works to to the basic tasks.
 Lots of cleanup still needs to happen.

+This Program used a Discrete Fourier Transform to obtain the necessary data.
+You can refer to this as Phasors or Fourier-RMS values
+DC value is the value at 0Hz
+50Hz value is the Fundamental frequency and can be 60Hz in the Americas 1-nth harmonics will be multiples of 50Hz.

 Future Plans include:
 Output window formatted with readability
+Complete Spreadsheet population of all results better fault detection
 Basic Impedance plots